bruneaug/DShield-SIEM/Troubleshooting/Troubleshooting_SIEM_and_Sensor.md

 https://github.com/DShield-ISC/dshield/blob/main/STATUSERRORS.md<br>
 https://github.com/DShield-ISC/dshield/blob/main/docs/general-guides/Troubleshooting.md<br>

+## DShield Sensor Setup
+The sensor only support 64-Bit OS on the PI and any combination of VM or hardware sensor<br>

 ## Review Error Logs
 After the installation or upgrade, you can review the errors during the installation<br>
 sudo cat /srv/log/isc-agent.err